GMAT Score for Michigan Ross School of Business

 Setting Your GMAT Score Goal

-When setting your target GMAT score, strive to balance out your applicant profile.
+When setting your target GMAT score, strive to balance your applicant profile.
 Of course, higher is always great when it comes to the GMAT game.
-However, you don’t want to neglect other aspects of your application because you’re focused on scoring a 770 you don’t really need.
+However, you don’t want to neglect other aspects of your application because you’re focused on scoring a 735 (equivalent to a legacy score of 770) you don’t really need.

-Let’s look at a couple of other example scenarios of how to weigh various aspects of your profile when setting your GMAT score goal.
+Let’s look at some other example scenarios illustrating weighing various aspects of your profile when setting your GMAT score goal.

 Scenario 1

-Let’s say you’re part of a group (or a few groups) that is overrepresented at Ross, in which case your application might not stand out.
+Let’s say you’re part of a group (or a few groups) that is overrepresented at Ross.
+In this case, your application might not stand out.
 People in groups that are overrepresented in MBA admissions typically need to earn higher GMAT scores in order to get noticed in the sea of similar applicants.
 For instance, say you’re a white male with an undergraduate degree in business.
 You have a GPA of 3.6 and about 5 years of work experience in consulting.
-In that case, you can bet that there will likely be plenty of other applicants to Ross with profiles very similar to yours.
+You can bet that there will likely be plenty of other applicants to Ross with profiles very similar to yours.

 Thus, a GMAT score of 720 probably won’t do much to distinguish your application.
 In other words, if your GMAT score meets the average, then the major aspects of your application will all be, by Ross’s standards, average.

-To stand out from the pack, a smart strategy would be to shoot for a GMAT score that beats the class average.
+To stand out, a smart strategy would be to shoot for a GMAT score that beats the class average.
 In the case of our imaginary applicant above, shooting for a score near the top of Ross’s mid-80% range (if not higher) may be advisable, since he falls into several overrepresented or “average” categories.

 TTP PRO TIP: